 For this recipe, I brown the meat, onions and vegetables using the Instant Pot.
 Even on high heat, I found that I got better results with my stove and pan.
 The deep Instant Pot honestly steams your food in sauté mode, especially with these ingredients and amounts.

-I created another classic Persian stew in the instant pot, if you’re interested.
-Click here for my Instant Pot Khoresh Gheymeh (Persian Split Pea Stew) recipe.
+I created another classic Persian stew in the instant pot, my Khoresh Gheymeh (Persian Split Pea Stew) recipe.

 So there you, my analysis of the Instant Pot and my recipe for Instant Pot Ghormeh Sabzi.
 For those of you looking to create this iconic dish faster, the Instant Pot is definitely for you.
 I have another recipe for Khoreshteh Ghormeh Sabzi on my blog, where I add kale to the mix.
-You can my traditional gormeh sabzi with kale recipe here.
+You can also try my traditional ghormeh sabzi, made on the stove top, too.

 Instant Pot Gormeh Sabzi (Persian Herb Stew with Beef)